-Earlham's Comparative Languages and Linguistics major offers students the option of combining the study of two or more languages with their interest in linguistics and language-related content areas such as literature, film and other cultural products.
-It demands that students develop culturally appropriate communicative skills in more than one language and reflect upon the nature of language itself.
-Students choose from two areas of focus: one focusing on two languages, and another exploring three or more languages.
+Comparative Languages and Linguistics majors combine the study of two or more languages with an exploration of linguistics and language-related content areas such as literature, film and other cultural products.
+This major demands that students develop culturally appropriate communicative skills in more than one language and reflect upon the nature of language itself.
+Students choose from two areas of focus: One option focuses on two languages; the other explores three or more languages.
 Both tracks require off-campus study, a colloquium and a senior thesis that includes a public presentation.

-The Major prepares students for a variety of careers in teaching, translation, law, communications, non-profit work and international business.
+The graduates of the program not only are competent in two or more languages, but they also are critical thinkers who know how language constructs people’s sense of reality.
+This major prepares students for a variety of careers in teaching, translation, law, communications, non-profit work and international business.